Fire and hail push insurers to rethink climate change risks

 While scientists are wary of attributing particular disasters to climate change, most agree it is making extreme weather more frequent or intense.
 Insurers, along with Kaisel and other farmers around the world, are at the sharp end.

-“A lot of the secondary perils are very localised, very short-term,” said Thierry Corti, who heads climate change strategy for Swiss Re, which insures insurers.
-“So we really need to understand them on a case-by-case basis and it’s often very hard to generalise.”
+“A lot of the secondary perils are very localized, very short-term,” said Thierry Corti, who heads climate change strategy for Swiss Re(SRENH.S), which insures insurers.
+“So we really need to understand them on a case-by-case basis and it’s often very hard to generalize.”

 In interviews, more than a dozen companies — including insurers, insurance associations, brokers and risk management firms — said these smaller disasters could be very costly.

-Some did not share specifics about how they were dealing with them but many did: several described details that had not been publicised before.
+Some did not share specifics about how they were dealing with them but many did: several described details that had not been publicized before.

 In response to needs of insurers and other customers, U.S. tech company ClimaCell said it began offering a wildfire prediction product this year, which analyses temperature, humidity and wind in real time.

-Allianz Re, the reinsurance arm of the German Allianz Group, started work on adding wildfires to an interactive hazard map at the end of last year after major wildfires in Portugal and California, Markus Stowasser, head of catastrophe research and development, said.
+Allianz Re, the reinsurance arm of the German Allianz Group (ALVG.DE), started work on adding wildfires to an interactive hazard map at the end of last year after major wildfires in Portugal and California, Markus Stowasser, head of catastrophe research and development, said.

 The new version of the map, which already includes floods, tornadoes, hail, earthquakes, tropical and extra-tropical storms, is due to be launched this year.
 It will let Allianz underwriters assess the risk of wildfire anywhere in the world, based on previous wildfires, climate conditions and vegetation.